When Flesh Flares

 • My trusted retailers don’t use them.

-• Watch out for hidden synthetics in clothing.
+• Watch out for synthetic lining in clothing.

 • My trusted retailers avoid them, except occasionally in coat linings.